mike-kaufman/async-context-definition/Async-Context-Definitions.md

 ## 1. Overview

 Node.js uses an event-driven non-blocking I/O model of execution instead of multi-threading.
-This model greatly simplifies reasoning about many aspects of program execution but requires the use of _callback_ based code to ensure applications remain responsive.
-Thus, understanding the behavior of an application may require understanding the execution of several blocks of code and how their executions are related via asynchronous callback interleavings and dependencies.
+This model simplifies reasoning about many aspects of program execution but requires the use of _callback_ or _promise_ based code to ensure applications remain responsive.
+Thus, understanding the behavior of an application requires understanding the execution of several blocks of code and how their executions are related via asynchronous callback interleavings and execution dependencies.

 This document provides a specification for asynchronous execution in Node.js and a model for reasoning about the relationships between asynchronous calls